 3 days without water

 3 weeks without food

-Based on that heirchy, if the SHTF and you’re still breathing, your next focus needs to be on drinking water.
-A well-prepared person will have that taken care of this by storing at least a one month supply of water for all members of the household, including pets.
+Based on that hierarchy, if the SHTF and you’re still breathing, your next focus needs to be on drinking water.
+A well-prepared person will have that taken care of by storing at least a one month supply of water for all members of the household, including pets.
 The basic rule for water storage is one gallon per day per person (and pet), and more if it is hot weather or you will be doing strenuous physical labor.

-When I first began prepping, I used to get people to give me their empty 2 liter soda pop bottles.
+When I first began prepping, I used to get people to give me their empty 2-liter soda pop bottles.
 I blithely filled those bottles up with tap water and squirreled them away in my attic.
-I had, quite literally, hundreds of 2 liter bottles full of water.
+I had, quite literally, hundreds of 2-liter bottles full of water.
 I’d washed them carefully, filled them up from my faucet, and added a drop of unscented chlorine bleach, just as all the prepping forums recommended.

 Then I began to learn more about the dangers that were rife in tap water.
 I switched to bottled water….then began to learn about contaminants in bottled water.
 I was stymied – how do you provide your family with a proper water supply when it all seems to be contaminated?
 Moreover, what are you supposed to drink on a day to day basis?
 I had already cut out all sugary beverages – we drank nothing but water throughout the day.
 But was I still poisoning my family?

 Environmentally Toxic Tap Water